 Working With an Attorney Following a Fatal Workplace Accident & Better Plans to Protect Miners

 It is unfortunate that American miners continue to be killed in accidents, many of which are avoidable.
 Sadly, each year, thousands of people are injured or killed in workplace accidents.

 If your loved one dies in a workplace accident, you should know that you have legal rights.
-Speak to our Virginia, Maryland and Washington D.C. attorneys about both workers’ compensation and personal injury law.
+Speak to our Virginia attorneys about both workers’ compensation and personal injury law.

 In the event of a death, our lawyers can contact witnesses, and hire specialists and investigators to determine the best way to move forward with a legal claim.
 You may be able to file a wrongful death lawsuit or seek certain workers’ compensation death benefits.

-Follow our social media sites for news about workplace accidents in the D.C. metro-area.
+Follow our social media sites for news about workplace accidents in the Northern Virginia area.